isomerpages/moe-geylangmtdpri/_about-us/Our Rich Heritage.md

 </div>
 <p><em><sub>Staff of 1957</sub></em>
 </p>
-<p>Today, 99 years after our humble beginnings, Geylang Methodist School
+<p style="text-align: justify;">Today, 99 years after our humble beginnings, Geylang Methodist School
 (Primary) now has more than 1600 students.
 We are deeply appreciative of the strong support given by our partners and well-wishers.
 With the new building extension and facilities, we are finally able to function as a